cgloeckner/amid-infinity/01_preface.md

 ## Design Goal

 The design of **Amid Infinity** is meant to be modular and minimalistic in terms of rule changes to ICPRG.
-The goal is to make **Amid Infinity** compatible with your favorite ICRPG-houserules like player-facing rolls and things like that.
+The goal is to make **Amid Infinity** compatible with your favorite ICRPG house rules.

+Some aspects are taken from (Source: *The Cthulhack: Cosmic Horror for ICRPG* by Christian Bynum (CC BY-SA 4.0).